-We are the Local Digital Collaboration Unit at the UK Ministry of Housing, Communities and Local Government (MHCLG).
+We are the Local Digital Collaboration Unit at the UK Department for Levelling Up, Housing and Communities (DLUHC).
 Our mission is to support a national ‘Local Digital’ movement that brings together everyone required to make excellent local public services for users and taxpayers.

 About the Local Digital movement